dakoo/dakoo.github.io/_posts/2015-08-05-quicksort-in-c.md

 modified: 2015-08-05
 tags: [algorithm, english]
 image:
-  feature: abstract-24.png
+  feature: abstract-20.png
 ---

-## The performance of quicksort
+### The performance of quicksort

 There are a lot of implementations of quick sort algorithm.
 Even the time complexity of the algorithm is **nlog(n)**, the real performance is highly depending on the implementation.

+### Fastest quick sort implmentation I've ever used

-The following source code is the fastest quick sort that I have ever used.
+The following source code presents the fastest quick sort implementation that I have ever used in common cases.
 Morover, the code is intuitive and easy to understand.

 {% highlight c %}
 #include <stdio.h>